How to Find the Right Interior Designer for You28 February 2022

 After the contract is signed, make a clear action plan with your designer.
 This will outline things such as your starting point and running order of areas to redesign, which pieces to keep and which to sell, donate, dispose of, and any items or materials you need to buy during the first phase.
 Make a solid plan and make sure that it works for both parties in terms of their current lifestyle and responsibilities.

 Step 9 - Let the fun begin!

-That’s the planning phase out of the way, now it’s time to let the fun begin!
+With the planning phase out of the way, it’s time to let the fun begin!
 If you have successfully completed steps one through eight in an honest, open-minded, collaborative and clear way, then step nine should be a piece of cake.
 So sit back, relax and be ready to meet the home of your dreams!

-So there you have it, our top tips on how to find the right interior designer for you.
+In this blog, we delivered our top tips on how to find the right interior designer for you.
 At April Hamilton we pride ourselves on innovative design and meticulous attention to detail.
 Get in touch to find out how we can help bring your vision to life!